HatriGt/torrent/README.md

 # Torrent
-Torrent files can be leeched to private server .
+Leech torrent files to your private server .

 Stream and download a torrent through a plain http request :grin:

 [![](http://i.imgur.com/M2RgYYR.gif)]()

-Torrent Web is a self hosted server.
-It lets you direct download torrents with a simple web UI.

 ## Get your own (Easy)
 - Sign up for [Heroku](https://dashboard.heroku.com/), this gives you a free server.